npg70/galbreath-old/people/galbraith-andrew-1799.md

 bio goes here.

+* Left town at age 14 to go to Glasgow
+* Listed as Malster in 1843
+* Provost Glasgow X-Y
+*

 Children of Andrew and Margaret (Scott) Galbraith, all baptised at the Barony Parish (near Glasgow):[^children]

 1. *Janet Galbraith*,  b.
 7 Dec 1826, bp.
 10 Jan 1827 (note: indexed as "Galbreath")